AlfiePerkins1/mvp-fantasy-cs/README.md

 ## Reporting Issues

-If you encounter any issues (including commands that fail), please fill out an issue on the [Github Issues Page](https://github.com/AlfiePerkins1/mvp-fantasy-cs/issues) with as much information as possible
+If you encounter any issues (including commands that fail), please fill out an issue on the [Github Issues Page](https://github.com/AlfiePerkins1/mvp-fantasy-cs/issues) with as much information as possible <br>
+For status reports please visit the discord channel [here](https://discord.gg/C6DfvPzK2r)

 ## What the project is